Skip to main content

 Main types of property tax relief in Nebraska

-Type of help What it means What Nebraska offers as of March 2026
+Type of help What it means What Nebraska offers as of May 6, 2026

-Homestead exemption Removes some taxable value before the bill is final Yes.
+Homestead exemption Removes some taxable value before the bill is final.
+Yes.
 This is the main statewide senior program.

-Automatic statement credits Reduce the bill after taxes are calculated Yes.
+Automatic statement credits Reduce the bill after taxes are calculated.
+Yes.
 Nebraska uses the Real Property Tax Credit and the School District Property Tax Relief Credit.

 Quick facts you can use right now

-• Best first move: Check whether you can file the age-65 Nebraska homestead exemption.
+• Best first move: Check whether you can file the age-65 Nebraska Homestead Exemption.

-• Major rule: For the age-based category, you must be 65 before January 1 of the application year, own the home, and occupy it from January 1 through August 15.
+• Age rule: For the age-based category, you must be 65 before January 1 of the application year.

 Who qualifies